-London is bursting with all natural, organic, nutritious food outlets, but ironically, you've got to take these places that have the ‘healthy’ credentials with a pinch of salt.
+London is bursting with all natural, organic and nutritious food outlets, but ironically you've got to take these places that have the ‘healthy’ credentials with a pinch of salt.
 That’s why we’ve got together a list of all our favourite spots to go green.
-Trust us, we’ve trialled quite a number in the vicinity our Shoreditch aparthotel - and no, you don’t have to be completely vegan for them.
+Trust us - we’ve trialled quite a number within the vicinity of our Shoreditch aparthotel - and no, you don’t have to be completely vegan to visit them.

 20 Motcomb Street, London SW1X 8LB

 The Detox Kitchen offers fresh, bold and delicious dishes that are social-media worthy and will help you forget you had one too many IPA’s last night.
 The brunch menu offers the likes of avocado, hummus and tomato egg wraps and avocado, mint and coriander on rye bread.
 The lunchtime setup is an array of complex salads to which you can add a main for £3 - a protein hit such as the salmon burger or baked aubergine for the vegans.

 This string of London Delis offers deliver-to-your-door meal packages; think of it like your own personal nutritionist as the packages cater to your lifestyle.
 For the ultimate cleanse, go for the Green option.
 For the gym enthusiasts, choose Active Protein.

 Tip: Try the blended cashew, rice milk and cinnamon smoothie after your HIIT workout instead of the regular protein shake.